siddhantgoel/beancount-dkb/README.md

 ]
 ```

-Once this is in place, you should be able to run `bean-extract` to extract the
+Once this is in place, you should be able to run `bean-extract` on the command
-transactions and pipe them all into your Beancount file.
+line to extract the transactions and pipe all of them into your Beancount file.

 ```sh
 $ bean-extract /path/to/config.py transaction.csv >> you.beancount